 Funding Policy - The employer has elected the annually determined contribution rate (Variable-Rate) plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employee members and the employer based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the employer is actuarially determined annually.
-However, the governing body chose to contribute at an elected rate in both 2020 and 2021 that exceeded the actuarially determined rate as allowed by the provisions of the TCDRS Act.
-The rate contributed for the months of the accounting year in 2020 was 9.25% and was 9.25% for the months of the accounting year in 2021.
+However, the governing body chose to contribute at an elected rate of 9.25% in both 2021 and 2022 that exceeded the actuarially determined rates of 5.71% and 5.59%, respectively, as allowed by the provisions of the TCDRS Act.

-The deposit rate payable by the employee members for calendar year 2021 is 7% as adopted by the governing body of the employer.
+The deposit rate payable by the employee members for calendar year 2022 is 7% as adopted by the governing body of the employer.
 The employee deposit rate and the employer contribution rate may be changed by the governing body of the employer within the options available in the TCDRS Act.

-Actuarial Assumptions - All actuarial methods and assumptions used for this GASB analysis were the same as those used in the December 31, 2020 funding valuation, except as noted below and throughout this report.
-Please see the County's December 31, 2020 Summary Valuation Report for further details.
+Actuarial Assumptions - All actuarial methods and assumptions used for this GASB analysis were the same as those used in the December 31, 2021 funding valuation, except as noted below and throughout this report.
+Please see the County's December 31, 2021 Summary Valuation Report for further details.